 Free Summer Meal Sites across New York and around the country

 Learning and good nutrition do not end when school lets out.
 The USDA Summer Food Service Program helps provide nutritious meals to children so they are better fueled with healthy food to learn and grow.
-Starting in July and going to mid-August, youth ages 18 years and younger can receive FREE breakfast, lunch, or snack served at community recreation centers, summer school locations and other neighborhood sites around New York State, Maryland and throughout the country.
+This summer, youth ages 18 years and younger can receive FREE breakfast, lunch, or snack served at community recreation centers, summer school locations and other neighborhood sites around New York State, Maryland and throughout the country.